-The Introduction to Humanitarianism in Urban Settings course will equip private sector engineers and technical specialists with the necessary skills and knowledge to work effectively in the early stages of an urban emergency.
+The Introduction to Humanitarianism in Urban Settings course is a blended learning course which will equip private sector technical specialists, service suppliers, municipal and national authority representatives with the necessary skills and knowledge to work effectively in the early stages of an urban emergency.
 This course aims to outline key issues associated with the humanitarian sector and the realities of working in urban emergencies.
+Whilst part of this course bears a strong parallel to our existing Essentials of Humanitarian Practice course, the material and case studies will be original and focussed on the urban and private sector context.

-The course will examine the humanitarian context, the concept of humanitarian principles, the international humanitarian system, accountability, international law, individual responsibility, the potential impacts and dilemmas of humanitarian responses and how the private sector can support a successful humanitarian response.
+The course will examine the humanitarian context, the concept of humanitarian principles, the international humanitarian system, accountability, international law, individual responsibility, the potential impacts and dilemmas of humanitarian responses and how all actors can support a successful humanitarian response.

 Explain the timeline for a fast onset natural disaster.